What Do Biochemists and Biophysicists Do?

 Biochemists and biophysicists examine the chemical and physical bases of biological processes.
-Biochemists and biophysicists may also carry out applied research, which means that their research objective is to solve existing problems that may negatively affect living systems.
+They may also carry out applied research.

-Biochemists usually focus on molecular-level operations such as cell development, how cell structure relates to function, how cells metabolize food and chemicals, and how toxins may adversely affect the biology of an organism or group of organisms.
+Biochemists usually focus on molecular-level operations, such as cell development, how cell structure relates to function, how cells metabolize food and chemicals, and how toxins affect the biology of an organism or a group of organisms.